Storage & Transportation of FIBCs

 Filler Cord – Typically a polypropylene material used in manufacturing sift-resistant FIBC’S. A rope or braided yarn-like cord that is sewn into a seam to help prevent the escape of fine dusts and powders.

 Form–Fitted Liner – Designed to take the exact shape of the FIBC.
 Form-Fit Liners will allow improved filling and complete discharging of product.
 Unlike a basic “tube liner”, Form-Fit Liners offer a flat top and bottom and incorporate a spout diameter and length to best compliment the FIBC’S fill and discharge spouts.

 Full Open Discharge – A type of discharge whose outlet extends from the bottom seam and follows the bag’s base dimensions.
 Also called a Full Open Dump.

-Hem/Hemming – A fold and sew, or glue operation, which prevents fraying of cut fabric and will add lift strength and seam strength to each bag.
+Hem/Hemming – A fold and sew, or glue operation, which prevents fraying of cut fabric and will add lift strength and seam strength to each of the bulk bags.
 This also provides a clean finish to the FIBC.
 It may be either towards the inside or outside of the bag.
 Hemming can be used to achieve desired FIBC dimensions.

 Lay Flat Width – The width of tubular fabric if stretched or laid flat from edge to edge.
 A 14” diameter Fill spout would have a lay-flat width of 22”.

 Loop Height – When layed flat the measurement from the top of the bulk bags to to the apex of loop.

 Main Fabric – U panel of a U panel style bag.

 MFY – Multi-filament yarns, used in the weaving of bias tape/straps and lift belts.
 May be constructed of polypropylene or polyester threads.

-Multi-Trip FIBC’s – Bags designed in accordance with ISO 21898 for multiple trips.
+Multi-Trip FIBC’s – Bulk Bags designed in accordance with ISO 21898 for multiple trips.